Tower

 my heart all wide with lavishness and pride;

-heard my lips part, gentle with surprise, to ask
+heard my lips part, gentle with surprise,

 the long and unregarded question,